-- operating the Gladstone water treatment plant (WTP) 24 hours a day, seven days a week rather than 16 hours a day, five days a week as expected by GAWB when (in April 2009) it assessed delivery methods for in-sourced operations and maintenance3 - considerable increases in electricity costs - development and implementation of GAWB's Drinking Water Quality Management Plan (DWQMP)4 which increased water quality monitoring and reporting activities - further development of GAWB's asset management system (refer to capex chapter for details) and the need to ensure supply reliability.
+- operating the Gladstone WTP 24 hours a day, seven days a week rather than 16 hours a day, five days a week as expected by GAWB when (in April 2009) it assessed delivery methods for in-sourced operations and maintenance - considerable increases in electricity costs - development and implementation of GAWB's Drinking Water Quality Management Plan (DWQMP) which increased water quality monitoring and reporting activities - further development of GAWB's asset management system (refer to Chapter 4-Capex for details) and the need to ensure supply reliability.

-3 GAWB supporting information (2014).
+&lt;sup>3 GAWB supporting information (2014).

-4 DWQMPs are a requirement of the Water Supply (Safety and Reliability) Act 2008 (Qld).
+&lt;sup>4 DWQMPs are a requirement of the Water Supply (Safety and Reliability) Act 2008 (Qld).

-Table 4 2010-15 overspend by function
+Table 3 2010-15 overspend by function